 We are always looking to collaborate with anyone with a passion for conservation and biology.
 We have supported many national and international students and look forward to hearing from you should you wish to participate in our project or conduct your studies with our support.

 Tambopata is a unique forest environment, with the highest concentrations of avian clay licks in the world.
 A range of animals come to satisfy their need for salt along the river banks of the region.
-The experience of hundreds of macaws at a claylick is one of the world’s ornithological highlights.
-The Tambopata faces imminent threat from the paving of a highway through one of the planet’s most biodiverse regions.
-We need all the help and assistance we can get to try and understand what the impacts may be for one of the forests major icons.
+The experience of hundreds of macaws at a clay lick is one of the world’s ornithological highlights.

-This site has been designed to explain research being undertaken, to provide public access to reports and publications about our macaw research and for anyone who is interested in the project and is thinking of taking part.
+This site has been designed to explain research being undertaken, to provide public access to reports and publications about our macaw research, and for anyone who is interested in the project and is considering taking part.